Juan-Jeffery/DNA_Variant_Calling_pipeline/README.md

 5. **Annotation:** VEP
 6. **Format Conversion and Visualization:** vcf2maf, IGV-reports, maftools, SigProFiler

+## Reference file
+**GRCh38.d1.vd1.fa**

+The ref and ref index file can be downloaded from [GDC Website](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files).

+If you don't want to install the `.fai` and `.dict` files, you can also index them yourself.

+**Other**

+- Homo_sapiens_assembly38.dbsnp138.vcf
+- af-only-gnomad.hg38.vcf.gz
+- 1000g_pon.hg38.vcf.gz

+The file can be downloaded from [GATK Website](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle) or [genomics-public-data](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/).

 ## Package version
 Make sure to verify and install the required packages by reviewing the `.yml` file, excluding MutsigCV.